Agriculture — Samridh Krishi

 EvadedWhy Evaded

-The manifesto promised minimum 10 years imprisonment and a ₹1 lakh fine for "love jihad" offences.
+The manifesto promised minimum 10 years imprisonment and a ₹1 lakh fine.
 What was actually enacted: the UP Prohibition of Unlawful Conversion of Religion Act, 2021 provides 1–10 years imprisonment (no mandatory minimum of 10) and a fine of only ₹50,000 — half the promised amount.
-The 2024 amendment (Jul 2024) increased the upper limit to life imprisonment for serious cases but still kept the fine at ₹50,000 and introduced no mandatory 10-year minimum.
-The precise legislative terms promised in the manifesto were not delivered.
+The 2024 amendment increased the upper limit to life imprisonment but kept the fine at ₹50,000.

 ↗ India TV News | Jul 30, 2024 - 5 Complete construction of Anti-Terror Commando Centre in Deoband; build similar centres in Meerut, Rampur, Azamgarh, Kanpur and Bahraich.
 Pending